 It's something you can do in your spare time but you can also volunteer full-time after leaving school, provided you are also undertaking some part-time study or training.
-Below you will find some useful organisations that can help you find volunteering opportunities.

 Connects young people with volunteering opportunities.